smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ## Alternatives considered

-Instead of adding a new `need_protection` item for each RPC in function groups, we add a parameter `need_protection` to each app in policy configuration, and add a parameter `needProtection` for the whole app in RPC `OnPermissionsChange`.
+Instead of adding a new `need_protection` item for each RPC in function groups, SDL adds a parameter `need_protection` to each app in policy configuration, and adds a parameter `needProtection` for the whole app in RPC `OnPermissionsChange`.
 Therefore, instead of a group of RPCs needing encryption, all RPCs of an app need encryption.
-The workflow is as the following.
+The workflow is as follows:

 An OEM can choose to require either all RPCs of the app or no RPCs of the app to be encryption enabled.
 This is accomplished by configuring the policy of an application.
 When the app registers with the SDL for the first time, SDL triggers a policy update.
 SDL gets the configuration from the updated policy and sends an `OnPermissionsChange` notification with `needProtection=true` to the app.
 When the mobile proxy within the app receives the message, it sends `StartService` with encryption bit set to trigger the process of enabling encryption of the existing RPC service.
 Once the process is done and the encryption is enabled, all RPC messages shall be encrypted.
 The RPC messages sent before the encryption is enabled shall remain un-encrypted.
 SDL shall reject all un-encrypted messages with result code `ENCRYPTION_NEEDED` if the encryption of RPC service has been enabled.
 SDL shall reject most un-encrypted messages (except the RPCs that are sent before `OnPermissionsChange`) with result code `ENCRYPTION_NEEDED` if the encryption of RPC service has not been enabled to prevent version rollback attack or downgrade attack.
 Otherwise, a malicious app may never start enabling the encryption of RPC service.